JENNIFER WHITE

 Stateless is based on true stories and Yvonne's character Sofie is inspired by the real-life story of Cornelia Rau.

-Rau was a German-born citizen and permanent Australian resident from early childhood who suffered with a mental illness.
+Rau was a German-born citizen and permanent Australian resident from early childhood who struggled with her mental health.
 Her story came to the public eye when it was discovered she had been unlawfully detained in a detention centre.
 Rau had discharged herself from an Australian hospital, and when stopped by authorities, she identified herself as a German tourist who had lost her passport.

 Picture